anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 2: Section Overview (15 seconds)
+### Slide 2: What We'll Discuss (30 seconds)
 **Key Points:**
-- Introduce the structure
+- Introduce the structure and what will be covered
-- Set expectations for the section
+- Set expectations for the talk

 **Speaking Notes:**
-"In the next few minutes, I'll introduce myself, explain what raw events are and why they're powerful, show you the pain points of traditional architectures, and give you a quick teaser of what an audited-by-design system looks like."
+"Today we'll cover three main areas.
+First, the core principles of event sourcing and CQRS - how to store every change as an immutable event and separate read and write concerns.
+Second, how the Python ecosystem offers excellent solutions for this - FastAPI for APIs, Celery for async processing, and Pydantic for data validation.
+Finally, we'll look at the aftermath - real-world patterns, performance considerations, and how to debug and test in an immutable world."

 ---

 ### Slide 3: Who Am I?
 (45 seconds)
 **Key Points:**
 - Establish credibility as a staff engineer
-- Show real-world experience with scale
+- Show academic background with a joke
-- Position as someone who's been through the journey
+- Position as someone passionate about building systems with quality
-- Connect with audience's Python experience
+- Keep it concise

 **Speaking Notes:**
 "I'm a staff engineer who's been working with Python for over a decade.
-I've built systems that handle millions of events daily, and I've learned the hard way why traditional architectures break down at scale.
-I'm what you might call an 'event sourcing evangelist' - someone who's recovered from the pain of mutable state and tight coupling.
-I love immutable data and audit trails, and I want to share why."
+I studied Physics, then Computational Physics, and then made the switch to software engineering.
+I went from calculating planet trajectories to debugging production systems - turns out, both involve a lot of uncertainty!
+I'm passionate about building systems with quality."

 ---

-### Slide 4: What Are Raw Events?
-(1 minute)
+### Slide 4: Traditional Approach (1 minute)
 **Key Points:**
+- Show the problems with current state storage
-- Show the contrast between traditional and event sourcing approaches
+- Highlight the issues with traditional approach
-- Introduce the fundamental concept
+- Set up the motivation for event sourcing
-- Show concrete examples of events
-- Emphasize immutability

 **Speaking Notes:**
-"Instead of storing current state, we store every change as an immutable event.
-Look at this contrast - on the left, we have the traditional approach where we get a user, mutate their state, and save it back, overwriting history.
-On the right, we have the event sourcing approach where we record a UserCreated event when a user is created, and a UserNameChanged event when their name changes.
-Each event is immutable, timestamped, and tells us exactly what happened.
-We're not overwriting history - we're building it."
+"Let's start with what we're used to - the traditional approach.
+We store the current state, we get a user, mutate their state, and save it back, overwriting history.
+This approach has several problems: history is lost - we only see current state, no audit trail - we can't answer who changed what when, mutable state creates data corruption risks, and tight coupling between read and write operations."

 ---

-### Slide 5: Why Would Anyone Love Raw Events?
-(45 seconds)
+### Slide 5: Event Sourcing Approach (1 minute)
 **Key Points:**
+- Show the solution with immutable events
+- Demonstrate the fundamental shift
-- Highlight the superpowers this gives you
+- Highlight the benefits
-- Connect to real debugging scenarios
-- Show business value
-- Build excitement

 **Speaking Notes:**
-"When you store every change, you get these superpowers.
-Complete audit trail - every action is recorded.
-Time travel - you can replay any point in history.
-Debugging superpowers - you can see exactly what happened when something goes wrong.
-Data integrity - no more lost changes.
-And scalability - you can separate read and write concerns."
+"Event sourcing is a fundamental shift.
+Instead of storing current state, we store what actually happened - immutable events.
+Here we have a UserCreated event with an event_id, aggregate_id, timestamp, event_type, and the actual data of what changed.
+This gives us complete history - every change is recorded, audit trail - we can see exactly what happened, immutable events ensure data integrity, and time travel - we can replay any point in history."

 ---